bregman-arie/commtrack/docs/developer_guide.md

 For example: there is `commtrack/gerrit/` directory which holds information on gerrit exceptions, constants, etc. The link itself is defined in `commtrack/links/gerrit.py`

+## What a new type of link must include?

+* `search` methods that returns link parameters this way: return self.params

 ## How to contribute?